 (2) If a discharge of used oil occurs during transportation and an official (state or local government or a federal agency) acting within the scope of official responsibilities determines that immediate removal of the used oil is necessary to protect human health or the environment, that official may authorize the removal of the used oil by transporters who do not have U.S. EPA identification numbers.

-(3) An air, rail, highway, or water transporter who has discharged used oil must:
+(3) An air, rail, highway, or water transporter who has discharged used oil shall:

-(4) A water transporter who has discharged used oil must give notice as required by 33 CFR 153.203.
+(4) A water transporter who has discharged used oil shall give notice as required by 33 CFR 153.203.

 (5) A transporter shall clean up any used oil discharge that occurs during transportation or take such action as may be required or approved by federal, state, or local officials so that the used oil discharge no longer presents a hazard to human health or the environment.

 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see rule 3745-50-11 of the Administrative Code titled "Incorporated by reference."]

 Five Year Review (FYR) Dates: 07/01/2015 and 07/01/2020